 I found an alternative chili that you will absolutely love.
 Promise.

 In Gina Homolka’s book, Skinnytaste, Fast and Slow is an awesome Pumpkin Chili that I of course, Veganized (or tweaked to make Vegan).
 Pumpkin Chili will make you second guess your love of traditional tomato-based chili.

 Vegan Pumpkin Chili uses can pumpkin puree in place of diced tomatoes.
 Parsnips (carrot’s cousin), white beans, green chiles and a mix of traditional chili seasonings create a bowl worthy of applause.

 Adding optional veggie crumbles (like Beyond Meat or Gardein) adds a bit more protein and texture to the dish.
 Feel free to pump up the heat by adding extra chili powder or diced jalapeño peppers.
 I added turmeric to enhance the flavor and color and because I am always looking for ways to incorporate the anti-inflammatory spice.

 Vegan Pumpkin Chili is perfect topped with dairy-free sour cream, diced red onions, scallions (green onions), cilantro, Vegan cheese shreds, and/or crushed corn chips.
 Slow-cook your Vegan Pumpkin Chili in the crock-pot on the LOW setting for 6 hours the morning of or day before the big game or on HIGH setting for 3 hours if you’re in a pinch.
 Get ready to think differently about your chili.

 If you can’t get enough pumpkin and want to add to your pumpkin recipe collection, don’t forget about this throwback — my Pumpkin-Collard Rolls.
 Here’s another way to switch things up by replacing tomato sauce with pumpkin puree.
-Click the title link to view the throw-back post or check out the recipe below and enjoy!
+Click the title link to view recipe and enjoy!